top of page

 • 3 min read

 In today’s digital world, social media video is no longer optional — it’s the main way brands communicate, build trust, and convert attention into action.
+But here’s the truth: not every video works.
+Some get skipped in seconds, while others stop the scroll and make people stay.

-At Studio 44 Productions we work with brands, creators, and businesses that want their content to feel real, dynamic, and effective — not overproduced or forgettable.
+At Studio 44 Productions, we work with brands, creators, and businesses that want their content to feel real, dynamic, and effective — not overproduced or forgettable.
 Below is a clear, practical guide on how to shoot social media videos that actually perform.

 1. Start With the Platform, Not the Camera